soonkuk/mitum-sdk-js/README.md

 ### Set network id of operations

-To apply your network id to operations, add the following code to the part where the app is initialized.
+To apply your network id to operations, add the following code to the part where the app is initialized or required.

 The default id is `mitum`.